emacs-tree-sitter/elisp-tree-sitter/README.md

 To test against a different version of Emacs, set the environment variable `EMACS` (e.g. `EMACS=/snap/bin/emacs make test`).

+## Overall Plan

+Targeting lib authors:
+- Publish a `tree-sitter-grammars` package that bundles pre-compiled grammars, for ease of experimentation.
+- Write a guide on using the tree-sitter APIs.

+Targeting end users:
+- Pick a language, make a "killer" minor mode that extends its major mode in multiple ways.
+- Make minor modes for most common languages.
+- Extract common patterns from the language minor modes into helper language-diagnostic minor modes.
+- Get a language major mode to use tree-sitter for optional features.

 ## Alternative

 Binding through C instead of Rust: https://github.com/karlotness/tree-sitter.el

 ## Contribution